mrballistic/bejeweled-ai/README.md

 ## 🕹️ Features

 ### 🎮 Player Mode
-- Drag-and-drop or click-to-swap mechanics.
+- Drag-and-drop or click-to-swap mechanics with visual feedback
-- Score tracking and time-based gameplay.
+- Score tracking and time-based gameplay
+- Animated match and cascade effects
+- Hint system for finding possible moves
-- Special gems and power-ups.
+- Special gems and power-ups
-- Level progression with increasing difficulty.
+- Level progression with increasing difficulty

 ### 🤖 AI Mode
-- Automated gameplay with visual representation of AI decisions.
+- Automated gameplay with visual representation of AI decisions
-- Adjustable speed controls.
+- Adjustable speed controls
-- Strategy display and performance metrics.
+- Strategy display and performance metrics

 ---

 ## ✨ Recent Updates

+### 🎯 Match Detection & Visual Improvements
+- **Enhanced Match Detection**: Improved system that properly handles consecutive matches
+- **Visual Feedback**:
+  - Added blue glow effect for selected jewels
+  - Smooth animations for both valid and invalid moves
+  - Clear visual indication of match cascades
+- **Deployment Optimization**: Updated for better GitHub Pages compatibility with relative asset paths

 ### 🔍 Hint System
-- **New Functionality**: Added a `findHint` function to calculate potential moves on the game board.
+- **New Functionality**: Added a `findHint` function to calculate potential moves on the game board
-- **Integration**: The "Show Hint" button now displays hints for 3 seconds.
+- **Integration**: The "Show Hint" button now displays hints for 3 seconds
 - **Technical Enhancements**:
-  - Utilized `React.forwardRef` and `useImperativeHandle` to expose the `board` state from the `GameBoard` component.
+  - Utilized `React.forwardRef` and `useImperativeHandle` to expose the `board` state from the `GameBoard` component
-  - Enabled the parent component to access the `board` state for hint calculations.
+  - Enabled the parent component to access the `board` state for hint calculations

 ---